10sr/dowwner/README.md

 directory name is specified.
 Otherwise, dowwner shows the list of pages in the directory.
 This list can be accessed explicitly by `.list`.

+### Page History

+When modifying or removing pages, old contents are backed up.
+It is possible to revert pages using these backups.

 Commandline Options